DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-Maya's UV Toolkit contains a wide range of jandy tools for this sort of work, so let's get that open, too:
+Maya's UV Toolkit contains a wide range of handy tools for this sort of work, so let's get that open, too:

 - In the **UV EDitor**'s menu bar, choose **Tools » Show UV Toolkit**
-- I like to dock this beneath my *Channel Box** and *Attribute Editor* - by all means, do the same
+- I like to dock this beneath my *Channel Box* and *Attribute Editor* - by all means, do the same

 <br>